-Super Elastic, Stretchy, and X-Stretch Neoprene is more elastic that traditional neoprene.
-Stretchy neoprene wetsuits are more flexible and requires less expended energy.
-Neoprene wetsuits are less resistant, fit better, are warmer, and more comfortable.
+Super Elastic, Stretchy, and X-Stretch Neoprene are more elastic than traditional neoprene.
+Stretchy neoprene wetsuits are more flexible and require less expended energy.
+Neoprene wetsuits are less resistant, fit better, are warmer, and are more comfortable.

 Aero Core, Fire Skin, etc. is stretchy hollow polyester fiber fabric that covers the neoprene on the inside of the wetsuit.
 The fibers contain s significant amounts of trapped air and are light, repel water, and dry quickly.